ries-lab/RiesPieces/Microscopy/Filter_wheel/README.md

 Note if scaling is necessary: the wheel diameter is 100 mm and the height of the adapter (largest dimension) is 30 mm.

 The servo is controlled using a typical servo signal (1-2ms) and powered by 5 V.

+The printed filter wheel was designed by Ulf Matti, Ries lab, EMBL.